namshi/namshi.github.com/source/team/index.markdown

     Due to the companies he worked for he has been involved in projects for governments, Samsung, Nissan, ENI and pioneered the e-commerce ecosystem in the Middle East.
     Big supporter of the REST architectural style, Service Oriented Architectures and asynchronous messaging systems: when he’s not working, you can find him speaking at some conference, riding his motorcycle, blogging or eating some indonesian food in the old side of Dubai.

+*   ##<div id="Oluwaseun Obajobi">Oluwaseun Obajobi</div>
+    {% img left team /images/oba.jpeg Oluwaseun Obajobi %}
+    **Oluwaseun Obajobi** is the Lead System Administrator at Namshi.com (a Rocket Internet Venture), He is responsible for leading the System Administration team.
+    Prior to joining Namshi, he has been involved in numerous IT projects in Nigeria, Serbia and the UAE for the past 5 years.
+    Oba drives the team approach from traditional system administration to DevOps with implementation of different practices and tools.
+    Oba holds a Bachelor's Degree in Computer Engineering, and a Master's Degree in IT Management from Obafemi Awolowo University and University of Wollongong respectively.

 *   ##<div id="Alessandro Cinelli (cirpo)">Alessandro Cinelli (cirpo)</div>
     {% img left team /images/cirpo.jpg Alessandro Cinelli %}
     **Alessandro Cinelli** Lead Developer, is a seasoned PHP and Javascript developer with more than 10 years experience and a keen attention for enterprise patterns